offsoc/forgejo/options/setting/config-cheat-sheet.md

   ```

 ### <a name="cron.resync_all_sshkeys" href="#cron.resync_all_sshkeys">Cron resync all sshkeys</a>
-Update the '.ssh/authorized_keys' file with Forgejo SSH keys:
+Update the '.ssh/authorized_keys' file with Forgejo SSH keys

 ```ini
 [cron.resync_all_sshkeys]